ChaseMilligan/Wikiyickistan/content/League of Labyrinthia/A League of Our Own.md

 ![[d&d-adventurers-league-dungeon-masters-guide-v14.0.pdf]]

 I would recommend we treat all Homebrew campaign settings such as Stickyickistan like official WotC campaign settings, and not allow characters to move between them (unless it makes sense of course).
+There are certain official settings that are allowed to work together such as Spelljammer, and Planescape campaign settings work with Forgotten Realms campaigns.

 ## Dungeon Master's Incentive